ssvlabs/awesome-ssv/RUN_BACKEND.md

 - Make sure that for the backend script, you are using a private key corresponding to your `whitelist` address from your `deploy` script.

 - Your staking pool needs to be funded with some SSV to pay for running your validator.
 Keep at least 50 SSV at your deployer address.

-It will use it to pay operators for running your distributed validator.
+It will be used to pay operators for running your distributed validator.
 You can get some Goerli SSV from [SSV faucet here](https://faucet.ssv.network/).
-If you are using a local goerli-fork, use the faucet on Goerli, send the SSV to your deployer address and launch it again.
+If you are using a local goerli-fork, use the faucet on Goerli, send the SSV to your deployer address and launch your goerli-fork again.

 ### Outputs